 - Eastern red cedar – A pungent fragrance and drought tolerant

-Step 2: Decide Between a Christmas Tree Farm & Pre-Cut Lot
+Step 2: Decide Between a Christmas Tree Farm and Pre-Cut Lot

 Popular Mechanics interviewed Mark Derowitsch, a spokesperson for the Arbor Day Foundation, who advised that “the best way to ensure the most beautiful Christmas tree is to cut your own from a local farm, or to have one cut for you.”